 1. Don’t Expect an Unrealistic Property Settlement

-A big mistake people make in a divorce is expecting to come away with a huge percentage of the property settlement.
+As divorce lawyers, one of the biggest mistakes we see people make in a divorce is expecting to come away with a huge percentage of the property settlement.
 Supporting two households on an income which used to support one means you won’t be able to keep the house, cars and all the accounts you had.
 Additionally, if you earned less income than your spouse, be prepared to learn that support is much less than you anticipated.

 2. Don’t Try and Hide Money